Lucretia Crocker: Accomplishments

 Throughout her life, Lucretia Crocker achieved various accomplishments as one of the first well known female educators in the United States.
 She was also the first woman elected into the Boston School Committee, and was the first female supervisor in the Boston Public Schools District.
 Additionally, she was an associate member of the Boston Society of Natural History.
 She was most well known for her teachings of mathematics and natural science.
 Around this time her and Mary L Hall co-authored her first book Our World (1864)., Crocker founded the Women's Education Association in 1872.
-From 1873-1876 she served as the Head of the Science Department of The Society to Encourage Studies at Home.
+From 1873 to 1876 she served as the Head of the Science Department of The Society to Encourage Studies at Home.
 This was also known as The Silent University.
 In addition she was also appointed as a member of the committee on Teacher's for the New England.
 In 1880 Crocker was elected to the America Association of Science.
 Crocker served the disabled as a member of the executive committee for the Boston School for Deaf Mutes.
 Later in life (1883), she wrote another book, Methods of Teaching Geography.